Tax identifiers

 tax identifier is returned in the response.
 This is because tax identifiers are not applied to purchases when the type and ship to country are not in agreement.

-If you attach a tax identifier to a checkout and the necessary requirements are not met, you receive an error:
+If you attach a tax identifier to the checkout and the necessary requirements are not met, you receive an error:

 To avoid this, you can apply a filter using the tax identifier's applicability